-Fable food creates really meaty alternatives using primarily shiitake mushrooms and other real ingredients: pepper, tapioca flour, coconut oil and gluten free soy sauce (Fable Food 2021).
+Fable food creates really meaty alternatives using primarily shiitake mushrooms and other real ingredients: pepper, tapioca flour, coconut oil and gluten-free soy sauce (Fable Food 2021).
 The products imitate beef brisket, pulled port and other ready-made meat alternatives.
-The company recently raised $6.5 million in seed funding, after only launching in December 2019.
+The company recently raised $6.5 million in seed funding after only launching in December 2019.
 Based on the Sunshine Coast in Queensland, the company is already stocking products in Australia’s largest supermarket chains like Woolworths and Coles.
-Their products also feature in Harris Farm Markets and popular burger chain, Grill’d.
+Their products also feature in Harris Farm Markets, and the popular burger chain Grill’d.
 For more, read startupdaily and Business News Australia.

 Source: Circle Harvest

 Established in 2007, Entomologist and Food Scientist, Skye Blackburn, created Australia’s first farmer of edible insects and is a world leader in edible insect farming techniques.
 Circle harvest has been developed for a Western palette, with their products spanning from cricket corn chips to ant seasoning salt to cricket powdered brownie mix (Circle Harvest 2021).
 In 2015, the company received an angel investment of $170k, with the same amount being raised to date for product crowdfunding.
 In 2018 – 2019 the company received accelerator/ incubator funding (Pitchbook 2021).
 Read CSIRO’s 2021 Roadmap to Edible Insects for more about this sector.